 Sustainability

 Traditional handtools can perform garden jobs as well if not better than power tools once skills are learned.
 Some areas of the estate are cut with scythes rather than powered machinery.
-Our scythes are lightweight Austrian models which cut efficiently as long as the blade is kept razor sharp and the right technique is used.
-Many of the other handtools used in the garden are traditional designs and are often several decades old but still doing good service.
+Our scythes are lightweight Austrian models which cut efficiently if the blades are kept razor sharp and the right technique is used.
+Many of the other handtools used in the garden are of traditional designs and are often several decades old but still doing good service.

-Ideally the garden would be fully maintained using handtools as it was in the 18th century but in order to make the best use of the resources available to us we have to use powered machinery for some jobs such as hedgecutting.
-We are now using alkylate petrol in small machines such as hedgetrimmers to reduce the harmful effects of using powered machinery on the environment.
+Ideally the garden would be fully maintained using handtools as it was in the 18th century but to make the best use of the resources available to us, we have to use powered machinery for some jobs such as hedge cutting.
+We are now using alkylate petrol in small machines such as hedge trimmers to reduce the harmful effects of using powered machinery on the environment.

 To further aid the pollination of the meadow there is an apiary onsite, and the honey produced by the bees is sold in the museum shop.
 The blackthorn hedge growing in the Ewell field is also regularly cut to encourage the brown hairstreak butterfly to lay its eggs.
 This butterfly is unique in almost exclusively laying its eggs on two to three year old blackthorn.